Data Fetching in Nuxt 3: A Comprehensive Guide

 What is useFetch?

-is ideal when you call HTTP endpoints (REST/GraphQL).
-It wraps useAsyncData
+useFetch is ideal when you call HTTP endpoints (REST/GraphQL).
+It wraps useAsyncData and $fetch, giving you a simple API with SSR hydration and request deduplication.

 Basic Usage